-How to learn the piano by yourself, is that even possible?
-Here is a look at the three most important aspects when teaching yourself to play piano.
+How to learn the piano on your own, is that even possible?
+Here is a look at the three most important aspects when teaching yourself to play the piano.

 Even though the most recommended action would be to go to a dedicated piano teacher for lessons, this is not always possible.